Home

 A. We generally try to get good representatives of each scale in model railroading, from Z to G (think 3-inch to 3-foot-long locomotives).
 Depending upon applications, we usually get local layouts as well as some from Milwaukee, Madison, and “up north”.
 We try to keep the mix fresh so there’s always something new to see.

 As for vendors, they sell everything related to trains and model railroading, at all price levels.
-Not only will you find model locomotives, cars, structures, and kits, but also art, magazines, books, videos, clothing, memorabilia, antiques, memberships and subscriptions, etc.
+Not only will you find model locomotives, cars, structures, and kits, but also art, magazines, toys, books, videos, clothing, memorabilia, antiques, memberships and subscriptions, etc.

 Q. How do I vote for my favorite layout?